jd-aig/multimodal-product-summarization-challenge/README.md

 ### Multimodal version
 [code](https://TODO)

-> Remember: submission of the baselines are NOT acceptable.
+> Note: submission of the baselines are NOT acceptable.

 <a name="Evaluation"/>